 It is likely that option 1 – Full Induction Programme – will be most appealing for most schools as…

 There are 6 accredited providers that schools can choose to work with if they wish to take up the option 1 of a DfE-funded, provider-led ‘Full Induction Programme’.
-Four of these providers – Ambition Institute, Education Development Trust, Teach First and UCL Institute of Education – all delivered the early roll-out ECF programme from September 2020, with Best Practice Network and Capita beginning delivery from September 2021.
+The providers are:

-Having led a local cohort on the extended early roll-out of the ECF during 2020-21 academic year we have developed a great deal of knowledge and understanding of the ECF reforms and how we can best support schools and ECTs as the reforms become statutory.
-This places us in a strong position to best support ECTs and mentors to get the most out of the programme.
+Having led a local cohort of the ECF extended early roll-out during 2020-21 academic year the team at Gateway have developed a great deal of knowledge and understanding of the ECF reforms and how we can best support schools and ECTs now the reforms are statutory.
+This places us in a strong position to best support ECTs and mentors locally, to get the most out of the programme.

 A network of 87 teaching school hubs have been designated by the DfE to be school-led centres of excellence for teacher and leadership training and development.